3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 A less invasive option is “fine needle aspirate.”
 Here, a needle is inserted in the growth and cells are withdrawn with a syringe.
 A sample is submitted to the lab for analysis.
-This is not nearly as accurate as a biopsy but >90% of the time this procedure will identify the growth as thyroid in origin.
+This is not nearly as accurate as a biopsy when it comes to distinguishing benign from malignant thyroid disease but >90% of the time this procedure will at least identify the growth as thyroid in origin.
 Since statistics indicate a thyroid growth is malignant 87% of the time this goes a long way to identifying the growth as a thyroid carcinoma.
 Cytology only detects malignancy directly in about 50% of the samples where the tumor later proved to be malignant; in most cases, we can infer malignancy simply by knowing that the cytology confirmed thyroid cells.

 In the dog, there is an 87% chance that a thyroid growth is malignant.

 How do we treat a thyroid carcinoma after we are pretty sure that is what it is?